Adam Mestres, County Administrator, Jefferson County

 Patrick Clayton, Chief Deputy, Augusta Richmond County Sheriff's Department

-Completing the Georgia Regents University Master's of Public Administration program has been one of the best decisions of my adult life.
+Completing the Augusta University Master's of Public Administration program has been one of the best decisions of my adult life.
 ASU's MPA program exposes its students to academic theory, but emphasizes practical application.
 As a MPA candidate you will accomplish projects that will prepare you for the real world like preparing and completing: budgets, management plans, program evaluations, personnel appraisals, survey instruments, conflict/ethical resolution, focus groups and other research studies.

 I have spent 28 years in the public sector in a variety of law enforcement leadership positions.
 Participating in the MPA program has greatly enhanced my experience.
 As a person who has sat on personnel screening boards, I am more interested in what an applicant can do than what they know.
 ASU's MPA program will help to develop you into a can do person.